kyma-project/kyma/resources/dex/README.md

 The `staticClientsBase` clients are basic clients required by Kyma and should not be modified.
 Users can provide additional clients using Helm override named `oidc.staticClientsExtra`.
 The value of this override is a string in YAML format with a list of clients.
-Note you can use Go Template expressions in the override value.
-These expressions will be resolved by Helm using the same set of overrides as configured for the entire chart.

 Example:
 ```